'Murder Room' showcases lighter side of homicide

 “Susan is really energetic, upbeat, happy and kind of naive but she thinks she is [in love],” said Ansell, who lives in La Plata and is a theater major at the College of Southern Maryland.
 “It’s kind of unlike me because I tend not to be so energetic and happy, but it’s not uncomfortable.
 I feel it’s something I can pull off.”

-Brown, a historical interpreter in St. Mary’s City who said he learned his Texas accent thanks to “a lot of YouTube videos,” said developing chemistry with Ansell didn’t take much time.
+Brown, a historical interpreter at Historic St. Mary’s City who said he learned his Texas accent thanks to “a lot of YouTube videos,” said developing chemistry with Ansell didn’t take much time.

 “I just dived right into it,” said Brown, who lives in California.
 “I’m sure it was a little awkward, but I’m generally pretty good with that stuff.
 It’s pretty fair to say [my character’s] not that smart, but I don’t think anybody in this show is that smart.”

-Brown also had to make his character react to some roaming hands from the frisky Olney, who takes an awkward shine to the manly cowboy.
+Brown also had to make his character react to some roaming hands from the frisky Olney, who takes an awkward shine to the studly cowboy.

 “At first there’s a little bit of a surprise,” he said of his character’s reaction, “but then as things go on it’s more like, ‘This is weird.’”